waikato-datamining/image-dataset-converter-examples/docs/object_detection.md

     -o ./coco
 ```

-# VOC XML to MS COCO (train/val/test splits)
+# VOC XML to YOLO (train/val/test splits)

-You can also split the data, e.g., into train, validation and test subsets:
+You can also split the data, e.g., into train, validation and test subsets.
+The following converts the VOC XML now into YOLO format:

 ```bash
 idc-convert \